 HOFFMAN: Yes, you heard that right.
-We spent upwards of $10 million a month.
-You might think making sure your business has a steady stream of cash should be the priority.
-But when you face intense competition, you often have to SPEND to leave your competition far behind.
-And you might have to spend a LOT.
+We spent upwards of $10 million dollars a month.
+You might think that making sure your business has a steady stream of cash should be a priority.
+But when you face intense competition, you often have to spend to leave your competition far behind.
+And you might have to spend a lot.

-And that’s one reason Peter agreed to do something that was pretty much unheard of at the time.
+And that’s one reason Peter agreed to run a costly experiment that was pretty much unheard of at the time.
 Most companies paid advertisers to reach users.
-We took a more direct route.
-We paid the users themselves.
-If an existing PayPal customer referred our service to a friend, they each got $10 online cash, on the house.
+We took a more direct route—we paid the users themselves.
+If an existing PayPal customer referred our service to a friend, they each got $10 dollars online cash, on the house.
 Peter wasn’t exactly gung ho about this idea.

 Here’s why he decided to pay users, despite his misgivings.

-THIEL: We had to get to scale as quickly as possible and if we didn’t get to scale maybe somebody else would beat us and we wouldn’t achieve escape velocity and we didn’t know that there would still be a rapid organic growth even when we stopped giving customer, the referral bonuses for example.
-And then similarly I also thought that we either could get to scale or figure out our business model.
-And so we should we should get to scale and then see if the business model worked, rather than see the business model worked and then scale it.
+THIEL: We had to get to scale as quickly as possible.
+And if we didn’t get to scale, maybe somebody else would beat us, and we wouldn’t achieve escape velocity.
+And we didn’t know that there would still be a rapid organic growth, even when we stopped giving customers the referral bonuses, for example.
+And then similarly, I also thought that we either could get to scale or figure out our business model.
+So we should get to scale and then see if the business model worked, rather than see if the business model worked and then scale it.

 HOFFMAN: Yes.
-And burn rate and exponentiating, right, free credit…
+And burn rate, and exponentiating, free credit—

-THIEL: It was exponentiating, and then it was, certainly there were no revenues yet.
+THIEL: It was exponentiating.
+Certainly there were no revenues yet.

-HOFFMAN: Because the funny thing is there’s a flip side which will go into a little bit of the positive exponential curve, but the negative exponential curve was one of the things that we were also…
+HOFFMAN: Because the funny thing is there’s a flip side, which we’ll go into in a little bit, of the positive exponential curve.
+But the negative exponential curve was one of the things that we were also—

-HOFFMAN: You can, in fact, think about this.
-Plenty of wildly successful businesses defer profitability for years.
+HOFFMAN: Plenty of wildly successful businesses defer profitability for years.
 Amazon chugged along for roughly two decades, ignoring the occasional gripes from Wall Street that their whole operation seemed to be a money pit.
 In fact, they were breaking free of their competition in one retail sector after the next.

 You’d think just as PayPal was hitting its stride, we’d also rest easy.
 I wish.
 At no point did we say to ourselves: “Relax, Peter.
 We’ve hit escape velocity.
 Sign that $10 million check already.”
 In fact, we worried without end.